 13. Make sure your team knows what to do on the day.

-It’s highly unlikely that you’ll be organising and hosting this event on your own, so it’s crucial that your event planning team have been kept up to date all the way through the process.
+It’s highly unlikely that you’ll be organizing and hosting this event on your own, so it’s crucial that your event planning team have been kept up to date all the way through the process.
 Add to your corporate event planning checklist a step for one final team meeting to make sure that everyone is in complete understanding of the part they have to play.
-Make sure your colleagues and team are comfortable with executing their role and ensure they feel free to ask any questions to clear up any misunderstandings or queries.
+Make sure your coworkers and team are comfortable with executing their role and ensure they feel free to ask any questions to clear up any misunderstandings or queries.
 It’s crucial that everyone works together like the proverbial well-oiled machine for your event to run smoothly and be a success.

 Your corporate event planning checklist: conclusion

 Planning and executing an event of any size can be daunting but our corporate event planning checklist should help you formulate some kind of plan.
-We’re sure there will be plenty of other things that occur to you during the course of organising any kind of function, event, team building exercise, party or conference and that’s why it’s important to keep your checklist fluid.
+We’re sure there will be plenty of other things that occur to you during the course of organizing any kind of function, event, team building exercise, party or conference and that’s why it’s important to keep your checklist fluid.

 After all, having a backup plan, being able to adapt at a minute’s notice, and exercising flexibility while staying in control of your event and budget (and sanity!) is crucial for a successful outcome.